rmaqueda/GrapeCI/README.md

 ## Why am I building this?

-* Learn Swift Combine and SwiftUI
+* Learn Apple Combine, SwiftUI and how create a Mac App.
 * Have a free and easy to setup continuous integration tool
 * Have fun :)